kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 discretion, decide to continue or terminate the handshake.

 Unfortunately, AuthKEM client authentication requires an extra round-trip.
-Clients that know the server's long-term public KEM key might choose to use the abbreviated AuthKEM handshake and opportunistically send the client certificate as a 0-RTT-like message.
+Clients that know the server's long-term public KEM key MAY choose to use the abbreviated AuthKEM handshake and opportunistically send the client certificate as a 0-RTT-like message.
 We will discuss this later.

 ## Relevant handshake messages